kAlmAcetA/image2py/README.rst

     file2py -f my_first.py some.jpg some.png

-There is alias image2py which do the pretty mch the same:
+There is alias image2py which do the pretty much the same:

 ::